hobbs131/Survey-App/README.md

 heroku create
 heroku addons:create heroku-postgresql:hobby-dev
 # use `heroku config` to see environment variables, and setup a personal .env file
-# see .env.example and make a .env file.
-Note the database URL can be copied directly from heroku's console.
 git push heroku main
 heroku open
 ```